-Is there an agent that the New York Fed has selected to be collateral monitor for TALF as it relates to CMBS?
+Are there agents that the New York Fed has selected to be collateral monitors for TALF?

-Trepp, LLC ("Trepp") has been selected to serve as a collateral monitor for the New York Fed for CMBS.
-Trepp will assist the New York Fed by providing valuation, modeling, analytics and reporting, as well as advising on these matters.
-Trepp will not establish policies or make decisions for the New York Fed, including decisions whether to reject a CMBS as collateral for a TALF loan or exclude loans from mortgage pools.
+Trepp, LLC ("Trepp") and Pacific Investment Management Company LLC ("PIMCO") have been selected to serve as collateral monitors for the New York Fed.
+Each collateral monitor will assist the New York Fed by providing valuation, modeling, analytics and reporting, as well as advising on these matters.
+Trepp will focus solely on CMBS.
+PIMCO will perform a broader role which encompasses the entire TALF portfolio, including both mortgage-backed and non-mortgage-backed ABS.
+The collateral monitors will not establish policies or make decisions for the New York Fed, including decisions whether to reject a CMBS as collateral for a TALF loan or exclude loans from mortgage pools.

 Will the New York Fed be adding other collateral monitors?
-The New York Fed may use the services of one or more collateral monitors in connection with TALF.
+The New York Fed may use the services of additional collateral monitors in connection with TALF.